k-schmidt/Request_Analyzer/README.md

 Problems:
 I am currently trying to iterate through the first column of a csv and submit requests to URIs to see if they are valid.
+    * I will probably use the [clj-http](https://github.com/mmcgrana/clj-http) library.
+It seems to support what I need.

 ## Prerequisites